oguzerdo/Level-Based-Persona-Recognition/README.md

 Segmenting new customer definitions.

-Integrate system with new future users.
+Integrate system with the new future users.

 ------